srdee/CTS-API/README.md

-Captains Toolkit
+Capitains Toolkit
 =======

 ## About
 As every DH or more generally IT project, we needed a bad joke for the name.
 Scrambling together CTS and API, we opted out for CAPITainS.
 We hope you like it.

-Captains Toolkit is providing a CTS API toolkit and python abstraction with built-in function for deployements
+Capitains Toolkit is providing a CTS API toolkit and python abstraction with built-in function for deployements

 ## Support informations
 **Database**